 We hope this letter finds you and your family in good health.
-Our community has been through a lot over the last year, and all of us have been looking forward to resuming our normal habits and routines.
+Our community has been through a lot over the last few years.
 While many things have changed, one thing has remained the same: our commitment to your safety.

 Infection control has always been a top priority for our practice and you may have seen this during your visits to our office.
 Our infection control processes are made so that when you receive care, it’s both safe and comfortable.
 We want to tell you about the infection control procedures we follow in our practice to keep patients and staff safe.

 Our office follows infection control recommendations made by the American Dental Association (ADA), U.S. Centers for Disease Control and Prevention (CDC), Occupational Safety and Health Administration (OSHA), Massachusetts Dental Society (MDS) and the Massachusetts Department of Public Health (MDPH).
 We follow the activities of these agencies so that we are up-to-date on any new rulings or guidance that may be issued.
 We do this to make sure that our infection control procedures are current and adhere to each agencies’ recommendations.

 You will see some changes when it is time for your next appointment.
 We made these changes to help protect our patients and staff.
 For example:

 - IMPORTANT: If you are infected with Covid-19 or think you may have been infected, please contact us before coming in.
 This way we can instruct you on where to go and how to proceed for the safety of all

 - We have hand sanitizer that we will ask you to use when you enter the office.
 You will also find some in the reception area and other places in the office for you to use as needed